vick-ram/nexios/readme.md

 <h2 align="center"> Star the repo if u like it🌟</h2>

-Nexios is a community-driven, utility-first Python web framework designed for developers who need powerful tooling and extensibility.
+Nexios is a utility-first Python web framework designed for developers who need powerful tooling and extensibility.
 Built with a modular architecture, Nexios provides a comprehensive toolkit for building everything from simple APIs to complex distributed systems.
 The framework emphasizes developer productivity through its rich ecosystem of utilities, middleware, and community-contributed extensions.
 Whether you're building microservices, real-time applications, or enterprise-grade backends, Nexios gives you the tools and flexibility to craft solutions that scale with your needs.

 ---